sbravyi/symmetric_group_characters/README.md

 Example of how to use the algorithm can be found in example.py

 Implementation of the MPS algorithm based on [mpnum library](https://mpnum.readthedocs.io/en/latest/) can be found in _character_builder.py_
+This version is optimized for speed.

 Implementation of the MPS algorithm based on [quimb library](https://quimb.readthedocs.io/en/latest/) can be found in _character_builder_quimb.py_
+This version is unoptimized.